 Let Laborde Earles Injury Lawyers Help You with Your Dog Bite Case

-A New Orleans dog bite lawyer might be able to help you navigate the claims process if you would like to file a personal injury claim for a dog bite injury.
+Our lawyer can help you navigate the claims process if you would like to file a personal injury claim for a dog bite injury.
 While you concentrate on your physical recovery or helping your child or another relative through their recovery, our legal team can focus on your financial recovery.

-Contact the personal injury team at Laborde Earles Injury Lawyers by calling (504) 777-7777 to start building your compensation claim today.
+You can reach the personal injury team at Laborde Earles Injury Lawyers in our New Orleans office by calling (504) 777-7777.
+We welcome you to start building your compensation claim today.